latticetower/storybear/README.md

 8. The last class is `Typography` - it collects the data from the previous step and converts the report (for simplicity, made with `python-docx` package).

 ## TODO & ideas
-- [ ] add other methods of reporting, i.e., probably replace docx with pdf generation or even make video (slides with generated images+tts)
+- [x] add other methods of reporting, i.e., probably replace docx with pdf generation
 - [ ] Remove columns with "_id", "Id" and "identifier" from the consideration
 - [ ] add default text gen (both with and without LLMs, no data)
 - [ ] remove very similar plots based on their descriptions